hannahdoby/project-4/README.md

     * HTML/CSS/JS

 * Create machine learning model:
-    * Tools: JupyterNotebook, Python, Pandas, SciKit-Learn, Flask
+    * Tools: JupyterNotebook, Python, Pandas, SciKit-Learn, Flask, Spark
     * use notebook to pull in the dataset
     * Using Pandas to create a dataframe of the dataset
     * Split our dataset into train and test
     * train the data and test the results

 * Create web based UI for new predictions
-    * Tools (TBD): Javascript, HTML, CSS, Flask
+    * Tools: Javascript, HTML, CSS, Flask
     * user can enter new features
     * model will predict outcome
     * UI will display results and give statistics on accuracy